General

 How to Install phpMyAdmin on Ubuntu

-If you’re hosting your website on a VPS, you’ll need to install phpMyAdmin on the server manually.
-This article will guide you through installing phpMyAdmin on Ubuntu 18.04 and 20.04 servers.
+If you host your website on a VPS, you will need to install phpMyAdmin on the server manually.

 Prerequisites for phpMyAdmin